mavillez/Oblivion/docs/source/scripts.rst

 6.3 GROMACS
 ~~~~~~~~~~~

-Below is a script example to run GROMACS/2021.5, installed under the foss/2021b toolchain in OBLIVION.
+Below is a script example to run GROMACS/2021.5 which, in OBLIVION, is installed under the foss/2021b toolchain.

 .. code-block:: bash